cloudcomponents/cdk-constructs/README.md

 ## Constructs

 This repository is a monorepo managed with [Lerna](https://github.com/lerna/lerna).
-[Several constructs](/packages) are published to npm from the same codebase.
+[Several constructs](/packages) are published to pypi and npm from the same codebase.

 | Constructs                                                                                           | Description                                                                                                 | Downloads                                                                                          |
 | ---------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |